 “Life, Liberty and the pursuit of Happiness”

 "Life, Liberty and the pursuit of Happiness” -- these famous words, written by Thomas Jefferson nearly a quarter millennium ago hold a high value as an American.
 The way one interprets these seven words today is considerably different than one would interpret them a hundred and fifty years ago, largely depending on your race or sex.
 The rapid expansion of industrialism in the late 19th and early 20th century positively influenced the United States as we know it today through more equal rights, innovation and an increased focus on health.
-As America focused on obtaining equal rights regardless of gender or race, innovation in manufacturing and a focus on health the quest for “Life, Liberty and the pursuit of Happiness” became more aligned with how America is today.
+As America focused on obtaining equal rights regardless of gender or race, innovation in manufacturing, and a focus on health the quest for “Life, Liberty and the pursuit of Happiness” became more aligned with how America is today.

-Only a few generations ago it was considered to be commonplace to own another human being.
-As we slavery, we must confront the atrocities that America participated in.
-If it were not for the Civil War, a strong-willed President Abraham Lincoln and the preservation of the Union we may have continued treating other humans as property. recent study by Binghamton University professor Dr. J. David Hacker the Civil War claimed upwards of 850,000 lives.
-A defining moment in United States history was made the Thirteenth Amendment to the United States Constitution was adopted on December 6, 1865.
-Thirteenth Amendment.
-Jim Crow laws and minimizing African Americans’ rights .
+Only a few generations ago it was considered to be commonplace to “own” another human being.
+As we reflect on slavery, we must confront the atrocities that America participated in.
+If it were not for the Civil War, a strong-willed President Abraham Lincoln, and the preservation of the Union we may have continued treating other humans as property.
+A recent study by Binghamton University professor Dr. J. David Hacker showed the Civil War claimed upwards of 850,000 lives.
+A defining moment in United States history was made when the Thirteenth Amendment to the United States Constitution was adopted on December 6, 1865.
+Just over a decade after the signing of the Thirteenth Amendment, the Jim Crow laws were enacted in 1877.
+Society thought slavery was “abolished” in 1865 or so society thought, but that was far from the truth.
+Jim Crow laws relegated blacks to second-class citizens; segregating them from the whites and minimizing African Americans’ rights to pursue the American dream.
+It is difficult to fathom how African Americans lived under these “rigid anti-black laws.”
+All facets of their lives were affected: social, spiritual, and politically.
 It was commonplace during this time to find laws in most states that “forbade intermarriage and ordered business owners and public institutions to keep their black and white clientele separated.”
+The dark times of which the Jim Crow laws were in effect extended for decades after the reconstruction period before being repealed.